 Prospecting is seldom the favorite part of the sales process.
 It’s often considered hard and time consuming.
 In fact, prospecting was identified as the hardest part of the sales process in HubSpot’s State of Inbound Sales Report.

 However, it shouldn't be too difficult to find good prospect and actionable leads.
-By using a dynamic B2B sales database to filter through millions of companies, you can find the best companies for your business to focus on now through a simple search.
+By using a dynamic company database to filter through millions of companies, you can find the best companies for your business to focus on now through a simple search.

 Why spend hours going through long company lists manually when smart technology can help you do this more efficiently in only a couple of seconds?